Men who have thicker beards know how tough it is to shave with a closed comb DE razor.

 Even if you replace a blade every single time you shave with this, it would still be cheaper than a Gillette refill pack.

 Not for everyday use

-For a multiple day beard grow, this is one of the best options because of the open comb design.
-It will go through a thick beard growth in less passes compared to a closed comb razor.
+For a multiple-day, beard growth, this is one of the best options because of the open comb design.
+It will go through a thick beard growth in fewer passes compared to a closed comb razor.

 If you’re curious how this razor looks like, check out this video…

 According to Nick Shaves, this is a 3 piece razor that got its cues from a Gillette classic.

 The handle isn’t thick or long, so if you have large hands, this may not be for you.

 Is it easy to load the blade?

 With the 3 piece design, it takes a little bit more time to load the blade compared to a 2 piece razor.